 - 1. You must have a doctor or other provider write your prescription.
 This person often is your primary care provider (PCP).
 It could also be another provider if your primary care provider has referred you for care. - 2.
 You generally must use a network pharmacy to fill your prescription. - 3.
 Your prescribed drug must be on the plan's List of Covered Drugs.
-We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - See Chapter 9 to learn about asking for an exception. - 4.
-Your drug must be used for a medically accepted indication.
-This means that the use of the drug is either approved by the Food and Drug Administration or supported by certain medical references.
-These medical books are: the American Hospital Formulary Service Drug Information; the DRUGDEX Information System; and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology or their successors.
+We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9 to learn about asking for an exception.